TalaoDAO/talao-documentation/docs/wallet/verifier-configuration.md

 Those schemes can be displayed as QR code for wallet app scanner, smartphone camera or as a deeplink/universal link (a button in a html page for the smartphone browser).

+# Support of Universal Links and App Links

+For security reasons Talao wallets use Universal Links and App Links to redirect to wallet authorization endpoints and callback endpoints.
+However those links are not supported by default by all browsers.
+We suggest to use Safari for IOS phones and Chrome for Android.
+You may need to setup browser options to allow Universal links with Firefox, Brave, Samsung explorer or even Chrome on IOS.

 ## client_id_scheme

 Wallet supports the following [client_id_scheme](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-verifier-metadata-managemen) of verifiers: